Find where to report fraud

 - Report suspected National Disability Insurance Scheme fraud to the National Disability Insurance Agency.

-- Report visa scams to the Department of Home Affairs.
+- Report suspected visa scams to the Department of Home Affairs.

-- Report veterans' entitlements fraud to the Department of Veterans' Affairs.
+- Report suspected veterans' entitlements fraud to the Department of Veterans' Affairs.

 - Report suspected passport fraud to the Department of Foreign Affairs and Trade.

 If you are a current public official, you can report suspected fraud to your immediate supervisor or the internal counter fraud team/official.
 Alternatively, if you are a current or former public official, you can also raise your concerns through a Public Interest Disclosure (PID) direct to the authorised officer.
 A PID can be made by telephone, in writing (including email) or in person.